 GANGSTA BOO & LA CHAT - Witch

-Produced by Drumma Boy and a couple of others, Witch might have been a minor album, but it was addictive.
-Both sorcerers were experts in alchemy.
-Their two voices, one neat and the other raspy, were complementary, on catchy songs like "Till the Day" and the threatening "Sweet Robbery", and on a few others featuring guests: the drug, sex and savagery fury on "On That", with Lil Wyte, and to a lesser extent "B!tchy", the single that heralded the album (though absent from it), and rallied the three greatest ladies of the South with the addition of Mia X.
+Produced by Drumma Boy and a couple of others, Witch is a minor album, but it is pleasant.
+Both sorcerers are experts in alchemy.
+Their two voices, one neat and the other raspy, are complementary on catchy songs like "Till the Day" and the threatening "Sweet Robbery", and on a few others featuring guests: the drug, sex and savagery fury on "On That", with Lil Wyte, and to a lesser extent "B!tchy", the single that heralded the album - though not on it -, and rallied the three great ladies of the South with the addition of Mia X.

-The last track on Witch, where both women celebrated their comradery, was also one of the most remarkable.
-"Thelma & Louise", such was the name.
-It refered to the movie, of course, but also, maybe, to the album Lil' Kim and Foxy Brown had been planning to record together before getting into their catfight.
-At the end of the day, what the two New-Yorkers had failed to achieve, the two greatest female rappers from Memphis had delivered it, and with panache.
+The last track on Witch, where both women celebrate their comradery, is also a highlight.
+Its name is "Thelma & Louise".
+It refers to the movie, but also, maybe, to the album Lil' Kim and Foxy Brown had planned to make jointly before getting into their catfight.
+At the end of the day, the two greatest female rappers from Memphis delivered what the two New-Yorkers failed to achieve, and with panache.

 Buy this album